-Another rarity in the lot was the (very) short lived norwegian NORSK DATA MAGASIN, 2 issues of it and both is dated November 1990 although year 1 andyear 2… uh, yes i have no idea yet, will have to double check this once i get the time.
+Another rarity in the lot was the (very) short-lived Norwegian NORSK DATA MAGASIN, 2 issues of it and both are dated November 1990 although year 1 and year 2… uh, yes i have no idea yet, will have to double check this once i get the time.

-NDM was a pretty standard computer mag, reviews of the latest games and a few pages of “how to” and maybe the most important bit was the “swapping / buy / sell” pages in the back of it.
+NDM was a pretty standard computer mag, reviews of the latest games and a few pages of “how to” and maybe the most important bit was the “swapping/ buy/sell” pages in the back of it.
 Looking at the names in these pages today brings many familiar faces from copy parties and such from the era.
-I need to get every single issue now, adding them people on facebook is fun… Hey hey!, do you remember me from 1990?, we used to swap games for years!. 😀
+I need to get every single issue now, adding them to people on Facebook is fun… Hey hey! do you remember me from 1990? we used to swap games for years!. 😀

-Computer Action was a danish C64/Amiga etc magazine, a very familiar look/design to it and lots of pages in color too.
+Computer Action was a Danish C64/Amiga etc magazine, a very familiar look/design to it and lots of pages in colour too.

 Next up is the most known Danish mag in Norway…

-Hugo adverts, demoscene articles, peculiar review scores and so on happens to be almost like an trademark for the mag, i remember being really mad at them many times while reading their reviews but for some reason i still went out and bought most if not every issue of it as soon as it came out….
+Hugo adverts, demoscene articles, peculiar review scores and so on happens to be almost like a trademark for the mag, i remember being really mad at them many times while reading their reviews but for some reason, i still went out and bought most if not every issue of it as soon as it came out…

 I miss my collection a lot, even more so now when i got these…